FirefoxMilano/FirefoxOS-Lab/README.md

 A simple Getting started with Developing Open Web Apps, using the UniWAI (```University, Where Am I?```) app as a demo.

-- Presentation: Who Are We?
+- Presentation: Who Are We?   -  DONE
-- Introduction: Firefox OS project and its architecture
+- Introduction: Firefox OS project and its architecture    - DONE
 - Our Tools: The MDN network, the quick developing guide and the WebIDE
 - Present the App Sample: UniWAI and it's specifics.
 - The ID document: write a Manifest - LIVE CODING